syntatis/wp-classic-components/README.md

 [![ci](https://github.com/syntatis/wp-classic-components/actions/workflows/ci.yml/badge.svg)](https://github.com/syntatis/wp-classic-components/actions/workflows/ci.yml) [![Storybook](https://img.shields.io/badge/-Storybook-FF4785?style=flat&logo=storybook&logoColor=white)](https://main--65b4a01170cfc35b99f6ce97.chromatic.com/)

+> [!CAUTION]
+> This project is still in active development and the code is changing a lot, which might make it unstable.
+We don’t recommend using it in production yet.
+Please wait until the project is more stable.

 A collection of React components to build the dashboard interface with the WordPress classic Admin UI styles.

 ## Why?